ashleytsmith/Analytical_phonon_band_structures/README.md

 * You can either test MATLAB online in the browser or follow the graphical install process.
 It is also possible to use MATLAB  together with a Jupeyter notebook.
 Only the standard libraries are needed for this project.

 * Save the required functions in the browser or on your local machine and execute a function by typing its name into the command prompt.
-As long all functions a given function calls are in the same folder it should work.
+For example, make_a_gif_for_varying_field( 'square_lattice', @plot_2D_slice) executes make_a_gif_for_varying_field.m passing in the string 'square_lattice' and the function handle @plot_2D_slice.
+All functions a given function calls need to be in the same folders or you need to tell MATLAB how to find them with addpath.

 ## Very brief summary of the problem